 Use an Application Load Balancer as a target of a Network Load Balancer - Elastic Load Balancing

-Therefore, there are hurdles to adopting mechanisms where resources change dynamically, such as using Auto Scaling for targets or adopting ECS Fargate.
+Therefore, there are hurdles to adopting mechanisms where resources change dynamically, such as Auto Scaling targets or using ECS Fargate.

-It's not completely impossible, but it requires additionally preparing an NLB or using subnet sharing.
-The configuration becomes more complex, and the former also incurs additional costs.
+It is not entirely impossible, but it requires additionally preparing an NLB or using subnet sharing.
+The configuration becomes more complex, and in the former case, additional costs are also incurred.

-8. Since aggregation of communication logs can be partially substituted by VPC Flow Logs, ALB access logs, and WAF logs
+8. Because aggregation of communication logs can be partially substituted by VPC Flow Logs, ALB access logs, and WAF logs

-There may be cases where the purpose of aggregating inbound traffic from the internet also includes aggregating communication logs.
+In some cases, the purpose of aggregating inbound traffic from the internet may also include aggregating communication logs.

-However, VPC Flow Logs, ALB access logs, and AWS WAF logs may serve as partial substitutes.
-These logs can be sent to S3 buckets across accounts.
+However, VPC Flow Logs, ALB access logs, and AWS WAF logs may partially substitute for this.
+These logs can be sent cross-account to an S3 bucket.

-In that case, the value lies in what can only be confirmed through logs output by Network Firewall, but there is little difference.
+In that case, the value would lie in content that can only be confirmed through logs output by Network Firewall, but there is not much difference.

-9. When inspecting traffic downstream of ALB, if CIDR allocation is not properly managed, the source IP address may be included in HOME_NET, preventing sufficient detection
+9. When inspecting traffic behind the ALB, if CIDR ranges are not properly organized, the source IP address may be included in HOME_NET, preventing sufficient detection

 When ALB routes traffic to targets, the source IP address of that traffic becomes the private IP address of the ALB.

-Therefore, when placing Network Firewall downstream of ALB, care must be taken with IP address-based controls.
+Therefore, in configurations where Network Firewall is placed behind the ALB, careful attention must be paid to IP address-based controls.

-Rules within managed rule groups almost always use a variable called HOME_NET, which defines the network of the protected target.
-As a result, if the IP address range to which the ALB belongs is included in HOME_NET, even if managed rules are defined, most of them will fall outside the scope of rule evaluation.
+Rules within managed rule groups almost always use a variable called HOME_NET, which defines the network of the resource being protected.
+As a result, if the IP address range to which the ALB belongs is included in HOME_NET, most rules will be excluded from evaluation even if managed rules are defined.

 If the CIDR of the Ingress VPC cannot be cleanly separated from the CIDR of the target VPC, the definition of HOME_NET becomes complex.

-The definition of HOME_NET is per AWS Network Firewall, not per rule group.
+The HOME_NET definition is per AWS Network Firewall, not per rule group.
 Therefore, if CIDRs are not properly allocated, there is a possibility that sufficient detection cannot be achieved.

 10. Because there are bypass routes when using CloudFront VPC Origins, Global Accelerator, and similar services

-If inbound traffic from the internet is being aggregated and inspected using a configuration where Network Firewall is placed in front of internet-facing resources as in Pattern 1, bypass routes are also a concern.
+Assuming that inbound traffic from the internet is aggregated and inspected in a configuration where Network Firewall is placed in front of internet-facing resources (Pattern 1), the existence of bypass routes is also a concern.

 Specifically, this applies when using CloudFront VPC Origins or Global Accelerator.
 In these cases, inbound traffic from the internet does not pass through the IGW.

-- Internet gateway – You must add an internet gateway to the VPC that has the VPC origin resource.
+- Internet gateway – You must add an internet gateway to the VPC that contains the VPC origin resource.
 The internet gateway is required to indicate that the VPC can receive traffic from the internet.
-You don't need to update your routing policy, because the internet gateway is not used to route traffic to the origin in the subnet.
+You don't need to update your routing policy because the internet gateway is not used to route traffic to the origin in the subnet.

-- Private subnet with at least one available IPv4 address – CloudFront routes to the subnet using a service-managed Elastic Network Interface (ENI) that CloudFront creates in CloudFront after you define the CloudFront resource for the private origin.
-To successfully complete the ENI creation process, the private subnet must have at least one available IPv4 address.
+- A private subnet with at least one available IPv4 address – CloudFront routes to the subnet using a service-managed Elastic Network Interface (ENI) that CloudFront creates in the subnet after you define the private origin CloudFront resource.
+For the ENI creation process to succeed, the private subnet must have at least one available IPv4 address.
 The IPv4 address can be private.
-There is no additional charge.
+No additional charges apply.
 IPv6-only subnets are not supported.

-This differs from the typical internet gateway use case, where both a public IP address and an internet gateway route are required to send internet traffic to an instance or load balancer in a VPC.
-Even if the target's elastic network interface exists in a public subnet (a subnet with an internet gateway route), when using Global Accelerator for internet traffic, Global Accelerator overrides the typical internet route, and all logical connections arriving via Global Accelerator are also returned via Global Accelerator rather than the internet gateway.
+This is different from the typical internet gateway use case where both a public IP address and an internet gateway route are required to send internet traffic to an instance or load balancer in a VPC.
+Even if the target elastic network interface resides in a public subnet (a subnet with an internet gateway route), when you use Global Accelerator for internet traffic, Global Accelerator overrides the typical internet route, and all logical connections arriving via Global Accelerator also return via Global Accelerator, not through the internet gateway.

 Secure VPC connections in AWS Global Accelerator - AWS Global Accelerator

-The routing of inbound traffic from the internet to Network Firewall is handled by the IGW route table.
+The routing of inbound traffic from the internet to Network Firewall is handled by the IGW's route table.
 Therefore, if traffic does not pass through the IGW, it will not be routed to Network Firewall.
-Despite the effort to aggregate traffic, care for exceptions becomes necessary.
+Even when trying to aggregate traffic, care must be taken to handle these exceptions.

 Motivations for inspecting inbound traffic from the internet with Network Firewall

-Summarizing the content so far, the following can be considered:
+Summarizing the content discussed so far, the following motivations can be considered:

 - When exposing TLS protocols other than HTTP/HTTPS externally